netdata/netdata/packaging/installer/methods/manual.md

 -   **Alpine** Linux and its derivatives
     -   You have to install `bash` yourself, before using the installer.

--   **Arch** Linux and its derivatives
-    -   You need arch/aur for package Judy.

 -   **Gentoo** Linux and its derivatives

 -   **Debian** Linux and its derivatives (including **Ubuntu**, **Mint**)